 New year, new you; new years resolutions; most resolutions are broken by February; and here we are.
 We’ve all heard the same thing every single January but why should you actually stick to your goal’s of “getting healthy, looking better, and feeling better” this time around?
-Yes, of course to loose weight in order to feel better about the skin you’re in, but let’s talk about ALL the reasons fitness is beneficial.

 Exercise releases positive endorphins, and positive endorphins make you feel better about yourself as well as increases energy.